-You'll gain insight into your skill and comfort level delegating work to others and gain awareness for areas that you can develop.
+Take the following quiz to gain insight into your skill and comfort level delegating work to others and to gain awareness of areas that you can develop.

 1. When I am overloaded with work, I look to my direct reports to take on some of my work.
-Always Usually Sometimes Never 2. ect, my team member n level of authority ers know who is leading on the project is.
-Always Usually Sometimes Never 3.
-When I delegate work to any of my direct reports, I provide them with the information I have on the subject.
-Always Usually Sometimes Never 4.
-In my organization, delegation is perceived as an opportunity for grow and recognition.
-I consider the skills and knowledge of my direct repo before assigning them a project.
-Always Usually Sometimes Never
+Always Ousually Sometimes Never 2.
+After I have delegated a project, my team members know who is leading the project and what the level of authority is.
+Always Usually Sometimes Never When I delegate work to any of my direct reports, I provide them with all the information I I subject. orts, I provide them with all the information I have on the Always Usually Sometimes Never 4.
+In my organization, delegation is perceived as an opportunity for growth and recognition.
+I consider the skills and knowledge of my direct reports before assigning them a project.
+Always Usually ○ Sometimes Never

-Managers who

-delegate effectively

-have direct reports

-who are more
+Managers who delegate effectively have direct reports who are more capable and enthusiastic

-capable and

-enthusiastic